Tangent128/lua-evdev/README.md

 `Device:tryRead()` - like `Device:read()`, but returns nil on EOF.

+`Device:grab(enable)` - if the argument is true or not given, grab the device, ensuring all input events for it are exclusively delivered to this handle.
+Returns true if the grab suceeded.

+If the argument is false, release any existing grab.

 `Device:close()` - close the file descriptor; further reads will be errors. `Device` objects are automatically closed on garbage-collection.